DataHerder/UltraMVC/README.md

 ### To install

-UltraMVC you can clone this repo or:
+The best way is to:

 ```
 #> npm install -g ultramvc
 #> ultramvc new project-name
 ```

+Or clone this repository